Chicken Kali Mirch Recipe (Black Pepper Chicken Curry)

 - Cover the pan and cook for 35-40 minutes, until the chicken is cooked well.
 Stir a few times while cooking.

-- Add lime juice, honey, Kasuri methi, heavy cream, garam masala powder, and crushed black pepper and mix well.
+- Add lime juice, honey, Kasuri methi, heavy cream, garam masala powder, and the remaining 3 teaspoons of crushed black pepper and mix well.

 - Add some hot water if the curry looks thick and bring it to a boil.